 When a Doctor Suspects Cancer

-When doctors are presented with a patient complaining of pain that seems to be from a herniated disc, the doctor doesn’t automatically suspect cancer unless the patient reports it does not respond to rest and gets worse at night.
+When doctors are presented with a patient complaining of pain that seems to be from a herniated disc, the doctor doesn’t automatically suspect cancer unless the patient reports that it does not respond to rest and gets worse at night.

 “The spinal tumor is much less frequent than the disc problems,” says Dr. Park.